 Cayo Largo is a small island belonging to Cuba, in the Caribbean Sea; and is no more than 16-miles long and 1.9-miles wide.
 Cayo Largo is one of the best locations in the world for finding big permit.
 Only in recent years has this flats fishery been developed.

 Tarpon paradise.
 Off the northern coast of Cuba, Cayos de Villa Clara is a part of the archipelago known as the Jardines del Rey or Gardens of the King.
 Resident tarpon are present all year long and range in size from 10 to 80 pounds.
+You'll stay at Iberostar Ensenachos, a five-star resort.

 Group Rates only - max of 12 anglers.
 Isla de Juventud is Spanish for Island of Youth.
 Aboard the Avalon Fleet I, their 75-foot liveaboard yacht, you’ll explore the most remote areas of the Canarreos Archipelago, the world-famous chain of islands